 - With Mapper pushing data into a standardized reporting structure, cross-study views are automatically enabled.
-There is no need to write custom SAS code to aggregate the data in a customized way; we can do that within elluminate itself.
+There is no need to write custom SAS code to aggregate the data in a customized way; we can do that within the elluminate clinical data platform itself.

 - The exporter utility also gives us the ability to determine visibility into where we moved the data once it has left the elluminate system.
 If it’s been pushed to a statistical computing environment, we know when that occurred, how often and to which directory locations it went.

 Learn more about the vision, goals and lessons learned thus far from the BMS implementation of the elluminate® Clinical Data Platform in this webinar case study presented by David Weigand, Director of Clinical Data Reporting and Analytics at Bristol-Myers Squibb.

-With this new infrastructure, we now have a single access point for clinical data.
+With this new infrastructure, we now have a single access point for clinical trial data.
 This allows us to disperse, review and consume that data as we need to.
-What has been a key benefit to this new delivery system is that it has been seamless. elluminate easily integrates into our current architecture and promotes data visibility and data flow for streamlined, governed access.
+What has been a key benefit to this new data management plan is that it has been seamless. elluminate easily integrates into our current architecture and promotes data visibility and data flow for streamlined, governed access.
 This ultimately leads to far deeper insights, and helps BMS achieve its goal of transforming lives through science.

 David Weigand brings over 20 years of clinical research experience in various clinical programming, data management and project management roles across multiple therapeutic areas.
 In his role as Senior Director of Clinical Data Reporting and Analytics at Bristol-Myers Squibb, David provides strategic and operational leadership of the clinical data reporting and analytics function enabling the modeling, transformation, warehousing, and delivery of clinical trial data to trial data stakeholders.
 As well as the development of data reports, listings and visualizations to various stakeholder groups for data review, patient safety oversight, protocol deviation and data trend detection.
 He holds a Bachelor of Science in Nursing from Penn State University.